tonyx/sharpinoBlazor/README.md

 Some computations expressions use the let! expressionn to bind to objects that they don't use: it is a way to verify that the objects exist.

+## In progress:
+Additional tests based on hitting the web app via the playwright library a "test" profile should be used to run the webapp to be tested by the playwright tests (dotnet run -lp=test) in that way serparate databases can be used for testing. i.e. copes of the databases sharpino_sample_auth and sharpino_recordstore like sharpino_sample_auth_test and sharpino_recordstore_test.